-(i) The provost will notify the respective college dean of those candidates who have been approved for the award of promotion.

-(ii) The dean shall notify the candidate and the department chair of the outcome of the board of trustees' action, through the office of the provost.

-(3) Joint promotions

-(a) An application for joint promotion will always be initiated through the faculty member's primary department.
-Request for promotion to the secondary department will be initiated by the chair of the primary department.

-(b) Promotion at equivalent rank for the secondary appointment is not automatic but depends on a positive recommendation from the chair of that department.

-(K) Performance evaluations and procedures for processing reappointments and non-reappointments

-(1) Salaried faculty
+- (i) The president will notify the respective college dean those candidates who have been approved for the award of promotion. - (ii) The dean shall notify the candidate and the department chair of the outcome of the board of trustees' action, through the office of faculty affairs. - (3) Joint promotions - (a) An application for joint promotion will always be initiated through the faculty member's primary department.
+Request for promotion to the secondary department will be initiated by the chair of the primary department. - (b) Promotion at equivalent rank for the secondary appointment is not automatic but depends on a positive recommendation from the chair of that department. - (K) Performance evaluations and procedures for processing reappointments and non-reappointments - (1) Salaried faculty

-The performance of salaried faculty (those with full and part-time appointment types, as defined in paragraph (A) of this rule,) will be evaluated at least annually by the department chair or the chair's designee as appropriate using the university "faculty performance Plan and Evaluation" form.
+The performance of salaried faculty (those with full and parttime appointment types, as defined in Paragraph (1) of this appendix,) will be evaluated at least annually by the department chair or the chair's designee as appropriate using the university "faculty performance plan and evaluation" form.
 The evaluation will provide for constructive feedback to the faculty member.